sclaussen/apex/README.md

+## Lights

+Type:
-## Ecotech Radion XR30w G4 LED Lights
+- Ecotech Radion XR30w G4 LED x2

 Strict AB+ from 12:00pm to 8pm, 1 hour ramp up and down from 0% to 100% intensity, 7 hours at maximum intensity.